pydicom/pynetdicom/docs/apps/echoscu.rst

     user@host: python echoscu.py 127.0.0.1 11112
     user@host:

-When attempting to send a C-ECHO to an SCP that doesn't support the *Verification Service*:
+When attempting to send a C-ECHO request to an SCP that doesn't support the *Verification Service*:

 .. code-block:: text